 The "adequacy" requirement is satisfied where Plaintiff's counsel are experienced, qualified, and capable, and the Plaintiff's interests are not antagonistic to the interests of the class members.
 McGhee v.
 Bank of America (1976) 60 Cal.App.3d 442, 450.
 Adequacy is presumed where a fair settlement was negotiated at arm's length.
 2 Newberg on Class Actions, supra, §11.28, at 11-59.
 Counsel and Plaintiff here have vigorously and competently pursued the Class Members' claims and there is no reason to believe that Plaintiff has interests that are antagonistic to the Class Members' interests.
-Plaintiff has agreed to act as a Class Representative and he understands his responsibilities.
-D.D.
+Plaintiff has agreed to act as a Class Representative and she understands her responsibilities.
+C.J.
 Decl. ¶ 10.
 Plaintiff's counsel also are highly experienced class action attorneys.
-See Fraietta Decl., Ex.
-2 (Bursor & Fisher P.A. firm resume).
+A copy of Bursor & Fisher's resume is attached as Exhibit 2 to the Fraietta Declaration.